ComboStudio/CBRumblrAPI/README.md

 ## Things to note

-* Due to the limitations of the Sonos API, you'll need to make sure you're running the server on the same network that your Sonos system is connected to.
-Setting this up on a Raspberry Pi would be a pretty sweet and discreet way of doing this - but if you're lazy, you can just run this from any computer that has Node installed and is connected to the Sonos' network.
-Works just fine.
+* **The server needs to be running on the same network as the client device AND the Sonos for this to work!** Yeah, it's far from ideal, but the Sonos bits require a bit of tunnel-y magic I haven't got round to trying yet.
+Would love to see any implementation of this, however!

 * This doesn't support multiple Sonos systems particularly well.
-The way the script's written is simply to pick whichever the first Sonos the system comes across and use that (simply because we've only got one in our studio...!).
-If you have a Sonos IP you'd like to specifically connect to, you can set the environment variable SONOS_IP to the IP of the system.
+The way the script's written is simply to pick whichever the first Sonos the system comes across and use that (simpy because we've only got one in our studio...!).
+If you have a Sonos IP you'd like to specifically connect to, you can set the environment variable SONOS_IP to the IP of the system and override. **Note: Make sure it's a valid IP, otherwise the connection will hang.**

 * The server logic itself is written in ES6 in the /lib folder.
 When *npm run build* is run, it'll run babel and compile the code to /build.